Mrc1104/japan-MOLLER/Guide/Guide.md

 (TTree *) 0x5560dacf97a0
 ```

-No we have to friend the two trees:
+Now we have to friend the two trees:

 ``` {.c}
 root [4] t4->AddFriend(t5, "other")